workingDog/scalakml/README.md

 ## Status

 This scalakml library needs some more work, in particular testing and more documentation.
-The xAl classes are in the making and not integrated yet.
-Hence the AddressDetails should not be used yet.
+The xAl classes are in the making and not integrated.
+Hence the AddressDetails should not be used.

 The gx: extension has only what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google in reference 2.